MarkRosemaker/openapi/README.md

     // sort keys of each component in alphabetical order doc.Components.SortMaps()

-    if err := doc.WriteToFile("path/to/openapi.json"); err != nil {
+	// write an improved version of your spec if err := doc.WriteToFile("path/to/openapi.json"); err != nil {
         fmt.Println("Error writing to file:", err)
         return